corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 ## Upgrading from Enterprise 4.3 or earlier

-As of Corda Enterprise 4.4 we have moved towards an open core strategy.
+Corda Enterprise 4.4 moves towards an open core strategy.
 Therefore, the common APIs are only available in Corda open source, and Corda Enterprise has a binary dependency on the matching open source version.
 As a result, any CorDapps written against
 Corda Enterprise 4.4 or later will have to depend on the open source version of `corda-core`.